Give Us a Call Today!

 Our Modesto Pregnancy Discrimination Lawyer Protects Families

-It is hard to imagine something more exciting than adding a new member to your family.
-However, there is also much stress involved during this time.
-For example, you have to plan a baby shower, prenatal visits and prepare your home for your new baby.
-The one thing you should not need to worry about is keeping your job.
-Nonetheless, employers are not always unparalleled examples of fairness.
-According to an article in February 2018 by The Washington Post, the U.S. is one of the lowest ranking countries for maternity leave benefits.
-Worse, many mothers in the U.S. face illegal retaliation tactics if they become pregnant.
-If you have questions about maternity leave and your rights, a Modesto pregnancy discrimination lawyer from our firm can help.
+Adding a new member to your family is incredibly exciting.
+However, this major life change often brings stress.
+For example, you must plan a baby shower, schedule prenatal visits, and prepare your home for your baby’s arrival.
+Meanwhile, you should never feel worried about keeping your job.
+Nonetheless, employers do not always act fairly.
+According to an article in February 2018 by The Washington Post, the U.S. ranks among the lowest countries for maternity leave benefits.
+Even worse, many mothers across the nation experience illegal retaliation after becoming pregnant.
+Therefore, if you have questions about maternity leave or your rights, a Modesto pregnancy discrimination lawyer from our firm can help.

-At Swingle, Van Egmond & Heitlinger, we believe that mothers have the right to take time away from work after having a baby.
-Our firm understands how important family is and how employers can sometimes treat expecting mothers unfairly.
-No mother should live in fear that she will be fired from her job just for becoming pregnant.
-If you have returned to work and feel that you are being discriminated against, our pregnancy leave lawyers can help.
+At Swingle, Van Egmond & Heitlinger, we strongly believe that mothers deserve the right to take time away from work after welcoming a child.
+Additionally, our firm understands how important family is and how some employers mistreat expecting mothers.
+No mother should live in fear of losing her job simply because she is pregnant.
+Furthermore, if you returned to work and now feel targeted or unfairly treated, our pregnancy leave lawyers can support you.

 What Are Examples of Pregnancy Discrimination?

-Pregnancy discrimination in California can take many forms.
-For example, some companies might feel that their brand does not fit with a pregnant employee.
-Other times, an employer may use the opportunity to claim that a pregnant worker had too much time away from work.
-To best understand what your options are, it is important to understand the definition of pregnancy discrimination.
-In general, if you are pregnant and denied maternity leave or intermittent leave, a reasonable accommodation as a result of pregnancy restrictions, fired or face other discrimination, then you may have a case against your employer.
+Pregnancy discrimination in California appears in many forms.
+For example, some companies may decide that their brand image does not align with a pregnant employee.
+Other times, an employer may use a worker’s pregnancy as an excuse to claim she spent too much time away from work.
+To fully evaluate your options, you must clearly understand the definition of pregnancy discrimination.
+In general, if you become pregnant and your employer denies maternity leave, denies intermittent leave, refuses reasonable accommodation for pregnancy restrictions, fires you, or treats you unfairly, you may have a valid case.

 Some common examples of illegal pregnancy or childbirth discrimination involve any of the following treatment:

-- Change in Compensation: It is illegal for an employer to change your compensation due to pregnancy or once you return from leave.
-For example, an employer may state that you had too much time away from work and need to be re-trained.
-If this is the case, it is recommended that you contact one of our experienced attorneys.
+• Change in Compensation: It is illegal for an employer to reduce your compensation because of pregnancy or after you return from leave.
+For instance, an employer may claim you missed too much time and now require retraining.
+If this happens, contact one of our experienced attorneys immediately.

-- Change in Terms of Employment: Employees have certain benefits and privileges.
-If you return to work after pregnancy and terms or privileges of your employment have changed, you might have grounds for a discrimination lawsuit.
+• Change in Terms of Employment: Employees receive certain benefits and privileges.
+Therefore, if your employer returns you to work and changes your terms or privileges, you may have grounds for a discrimination lawsuit.

 Can I Sue My Employer for Pregnancy Discrimination?

-Both federal and California law allow up to 12 weeks of unpaid leave.
-Pregnant employees also have additional rights under the California Pregnancy Disability Leave laws.
-However, this unpaid leave must include employer-paid health benefits.
-As a rule, this law is designed to protect your job, meaning that your employer must leave your position open for your return.
-If you feel your employer has discriminated against you due to a pregnancy, you can file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH).
-This is a legal requirement if you wish to file a lawsuit.
+Both federal and California law grant up to 12 weeks of unpaid leave.
+Pregnant employees also have additional rights under California Pregnancy Disability Leave laws.
+However, this unpaid leave must still include employer-paid health benefits.
+Additionally, the law protects your job by requiring your employer to keep your position open.
+Therefore, if you believe your employer discriminated against you because of pregnancy, you can file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH) .
+This step is necessary before filing a lawsuit.

 To file a pregnancy discrimination lawsuit in California, you must:

-- File Within 180 Days: You have six months to file a claim with the EEOC.
-After the claim is filed, the EEOC will send a copy to your employer.
-(You can file with the DFEH within one year).
+• File Within 180 Days: You have six months to file a claim with the EEOC.
+After you file, the EEOC sends a copy to your employer.

-- Contact an Attorney: After you file with the EEOC and receive your letter, you have 90 days to file a lawsuit.
-Since time is of the essence, it is in your best interest to contact one of our experienced attorneys as soon as possible and before you decide to file a claim with the EEOC or DFEH.
+• Contact an Attorney: Once you receive your letter, you have 90 days to file your lawsuit.
+Since time is critical, contact one of our experienced attorneys as soon as possible—ideally before you file with the EEOC or DFEH.

-Have you returned to work after pregnancy and find things have changed?
-Are you concerned about protecting your family’s future?
-You do not need to live in fear over keeping your livelihood and providing for your family after having a baby.
-A Modesto pregnancy discrimination lawyer from our firm can investigate the details of your case and handle your claim.
-We will fight for your right to stay employed and raise your family.
+If you returned to work after pregnancy and noticed sudden changes, you may worry about your career or your family’s future.
+However, you do not need to live in fear.
+A Modesto pregnancy discrimination lawyer from our firm can investigate your situation and manage your entire claim.
+Furthermore, we will fight to protect your employment and your right to support your family.

-At Swingle, Van Egmond & Heitlinger, we have been protecting the rights of mothers for years.
-A pregnancy leave attorney from our firm can help you, no matter what state you live in or the circumstances of your pregnancy.
-To find out how we can help, contact us online today or call our firm at (209) 340-1110.
+At Swingle, Van Egmond & Heitlinger, we have protected the rights of mothers for many years.
+A pregnancy leave attorney from our firm can help you regardless of where you live or what circumstances surrounded your pregnancy.
+To learn how we can help, contact us online today or call 209-522-2211.

 “This firm exemplifies how a multi-faceted group of attorneys can work together to achieve positive results.”